 Policy Charges - infrastructure cost charges Policy area Methodology for allocating fixed network costs Background Infrastructure cost charges (ICCs) are intended to recover Network Rail's fixed network costs.
 Network Rail's fixed costs are the costs of operating, maintaining, renewing and enhancing the network that do not vary in the short-run.
 In order to calculate operators' ICCs we first need a methodology for allocating fixed network costs to any type of service.
 The methodology used to allocate fixed costs to different types of services will set the maximum level of ICCs payable.
-The actual level of the ICCs for each type of service will be determined by the market can bear test.
-The current approach to allocate Network Rail's fixed network costs to services varies by type of operator. • freight services : In PR13 Network Rail appointed consultants to estimate freight avoidable costs (i.e. those costs which would be avoided in the long-run if freight services stopped using the network), and allocate those to different freight market segments (i.e. commodities). • franchised passenger services : The fixed track access charge (FTAC) allocates Network Rail's net revenue requirement for each route to franchised passenger operators based on their forecast usage of that route for each year of the next control period. open access passenger services: No fixed costs are currently allocated to open access passenger services.
+The actual level of the ICCs for each type of service will be determined by the market can bear (MCB) test.
+The current approach to allocate Network Rail's fixed network costs to services varies by type of operator.
+Freight services: In PR13 Network Rail appointed consultants to estimate freight avoidable costs (i.e. those costs which would be avoided in the long-run if freight services stopped using the network), and allocate those to different freight market segments (i.e. commodities).

+- Franchised passenger services: The fixed track access charge (FTAC) allocates Network Rail's net revenue requirement for each route to franchised passenger operators based on their forecast usage of that route for each year of the next control period. - Open access passenger services: No fixed costs are currently allocated to open access passenger services.

 In 2014, Network Rail appointed Brockley Consulting to undertake a review of cost allocation and attribution approaches in the rail industry, and explore potential alternatives.

 Network Rail completed a pilot study for a new fixed cost allocation methodology on the Wales route (henceforth referred to as the "Network Rail allocation methodology") in 2016.
-The Network Rail allocation methodology was subsequently rolled out to the rest of the network and in September 2017 Network Rail published a consultation seeking stakeholders' views on the new cost allocation methodology .
-The purpose of this impact assessment is to determine whether the Network Rail allocation methodology is robust enough to use for calculating ICCs in CP6 and an improvement over the current approaches to allocating Network Rail's fixed costs.
-PR18 outcomes and objectives to assess each option against Outcome: The network is efficient (The network is being operated, maintained and renewed at the lowest cost, given the level of use and performance) Objective: Provide Network Rail with accurate incentives to lower costs Provide Network Rail with effective incentives to lower costs Ensure Network Rail can recover its total costs Outcome: The network is better used (Network Rail and operators find ways to improve network use and accommodate new services) Objectives: Provide accurate incentives for Network Rail to add traffic to the network Ensure operators take costs of service into account when using the network Ensure capacity is allocated on the basis of the cost of provision and value of use
+The Network Rail allocation methodology was subsequently rolled out to the rest of the network and in September 2017 Network Rail published a consultation seeking stakeholders' views on the new cost allocation methodology.

+The purpose of this impact assessment is to determine whether the Network Rail allocation methodology is robust enough to be used for calculating ICCs in control period 6 (CP6) and if it represents an improvement over the current approaches to allocating Network Rail's fixed costs.

+PR18 outcomes and objectives to assess each option against

+➤ Outcome: The network is efficient (The network is being operated, maintained and renewed at the lowest cost, given the level of use and performance)